godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`DampedSpringParam<enum_PhysicsServer2D_DampedSpringParam>` **DAMPED_SPRING_DAMPING** = ``2``

 Sets the damping ratio of the spring joint.
 A value of 0 indicates an undamped spring, while 1 causes the system to reach equilibrium as fast as possible (critical damping).
+The default value of this parameter is ``1.5``.

 .. rst-class:: classref-item-separator